-If the acknowledgement received is "Unable to comply" the radio shall not tune to the originally proposed channel.
+If the acknowledgement received is "unable to comply" the radio shall not tune to the originally proposed frequency.

-If the acknowledgement received is "able to comply" but proposes a new working channel that is not available the radio shall not tune to the proposed channel, but inform the operator that he has to make a new call request to the called station.
+If the acknowledgement received is "able to comply" but proposes a new working frequency that is not available the radio shall not tune to the proposed frequency, but inform the operator that he has to make a new call request to the called station.